 Mergers and Acquisitions

-When two entities decide to come together forming a new entity it is called a merger, there are different types of mergers, an acquisition, on the other hand, is when one company gains a controlling interest in share capital or substantially all assets and liability of the other company. primary reasons for M&A are –
+When two entities decide to come together forming a new entity it is called a merger, an acquisition, on the other hand, is when a company gains a controlling interest in share capital or substantially all assets and liability of the other company.
+Primarily companies Merge or Acquire for;

 - Revival of Stressed Assets

 The following deals were foiled by unforeseen circumstances or mere non-diligence.